 5. Next “Accept” connection permission that pops up on your phone to initiate wireless file transfer between your smartphone and computer.

 6. That’s it.
-Now choose any category on screen or file manager to upload and download files via Xender without the internet connection.
+Now choose any category on-screen or file manager to upload and download files via Xender without the internet connection.

 Method 2 — Transfer Files Wirelessly In Xender With Internet Connection:

 After that instead of tapping that circular button — that we mentioned in Step 2 of the first method — just open your computer’s browser and enter “http://web.xender.com“.
-And then tap “SCAN” on smartphone and scan the QR code displayed on your browser screen to initiate connection.
+And then tap “SCAN” on smartphone and scan the QR code displayed on your browser screen to initiate the connection.

 That’s it.
-The only difference between wireless file transfer via Xender with and without internet connection is while using internet you have to scan QR code to interconnect Android smartphone and computer whereas with no data connection you have to connect devices via hotspot.
+The only difference between wireless file transfer via Xender with and without an internet connection is while using the internet you have to scan QR code to interconnect Android smartphone and computer whereas with no data connection you have to connect devices via hotspot.

 So how is Xender working out for you?
-Do you find wireless file transfer via Xender is quite easy when compared to other.methods or tools?
+Do you find wireless file transfer via Xender is quite easy when compared to other methods or tools?
 We would like to hear your opinions in the comment box below.